aatmiyasilwal/Maxprod-Extension/README.md

 - **Website blocking:** Add any hostname (e.g. `instagram.com`) in the options page and the extension will block it instantly—including already open tabs—with a full-page, scroll-locking overlay powered by Declarative Net Request (DNR) rules.
 - **Reddit guardrails:** Flip a single toggle to block Reddit everywhere, then add just the subreddits you want to allow.
+- **YouTube channel blocklist:** Store a YouTube Data API key in the local `.env` file and list any channels to blacklist; videos from those channels are overlaid and paused automatically, while the YouTube homepage stays accessible.
 - **Quick pause:** Use the popup toggle to temporarily suspend all blocking and resume with one click.

 ## Project structure